EMPLOYMENT & INTERNSHIPS

 Staff

-• Pittsburgh Opera is currently seeking a full-time Costume Director.
+Pittsburgh Opera is currently seeking a full-time Annual Fund Manager and a full-time Group Sales Manager.
 A full job description is below.

 Internships